 Mobb Deep's first album, Juvenile Hell, is mostly forgotten.
-Its follow up, The Infamous is what really made the duo stars of the New York Hardcore Hip Hop scene.
+Their follow up, The Infamous is what really made the duo stars of the New York hardcore hip hop scene.

 Genesis have indeed disownedFGTR, and stopped performing numbers from it very early on.
 The majority of the fans agree with this and discount FGTR from the canon discography or treat it like an outtake or bootleg.
 Lineup and style aside, Trespass still has a firm place in the fandom's hearts, however, and numbers from it have made regular appearances at gigs, especially "The Knife".

 Shania Twain released an unsuccessful self-titled debut album in 1993 featuring a more traditional country-pop sound and style, before making it big with the Robert John "Mutt" Lange-produced, more rock-flavored hit style the introduced on its followup, The Woman In Me.

 Carole King's Tapestry was a huge hit in part because of the perception that after a successful songwriting career she was finally stepping out to make a statement as a performer.
 But she'd already released a smattering of singles in the '60s, including one ("It Might as Well Rain Until September") that became a fairly big hit in both the US and the UK.
 Then in 1968 she released an album with her band The City (Now That Everything's Been Said) that was basically a Carole King solo album, since she wrote all the songs and sang lead on all but one.
 Then a year before Tapestry she released her first official solo album, Writer.